johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 ```

 Now, you can run the tests with `ember t` and see that the test is passing, however, the linting tests
-are now failing because we are implicitly calling the `Remarkable` constructor, and jshint doesn't now
+are now failing because we are implicitly calling the `Remarkable` constructor, and jshint doesn't know
-that it is accessible globally.
+that it is globally accessible.

 ```
 not ok 4 PhantomJS 1.9 - JSHint - ember-export-application-global/helpers: ember-export-application-global/helpers/md-remarkable.js should pass jshint